AshGw/ts-roids/README.md

     fooID.concat().toLowerCase() === 'fooid' &&
     barID.concat().toLowerCase() === 'barid'
   ) {
+    return 'baz' as Baz;
+  }
     return null; // You have to explicitly return null here.
 }
 const foo = {} as Foo;
 const bar = {} as Bar;

-// The code below will fail.
+// The line below will work just fine. const baz1 = requestBaz(bar.id, foo.id);

+// Below will fail.
-const baz = requestBaz(foo.id, bar.fooID);
+const baz2 = requestBaz(foo.id, bar.id);
 /* TypeError:
     Argument of type 'FooID' is not assignable to parameter of type 'BarID'.
-    Type 'FooID' is not assignable to type 'number'
+    Type 'FooID' is not assignable to type '"BarID"' */
-  */
 ```
 #### A type for testing types